SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ### Starting a session

 Simply start the "Practice Center" **before** starting the session in your simulator.
 The Race Assistants will automatically connect to the "Practice Center" after the first lap and initiate a session there as well.
+Once data has been collected in the "Practice Center", it will **not** connect to a new session, before this data has been exported.
+However, you can use the "Clear..." command from the "Session" menu and you are ready to go for a new session, if you don't want to retain your collected data.

-Note: If you have [enabled a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#connecting-to-a-session), the "Practice Center" cannot be used, since all data duties are handled by the Team Server in this case.
+Note: If you have [enabled a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#connecting-to-a-session), the "Practice Center" cannot be used (it will simply ignore the running session), since all data duties are handled by the Team Server in this case.
 But you may want to use the "Race Center" to control your race in this case anyway.

 Good to know: The "Practice Center" benefits from a high data update frequency of the Race Assistants.
 Therefore, if your PC is powerful enough, you can lower this value in the [settings of the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database):